Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-2-AnyOrg/README.md

      Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force
      ```

-  3. Run the script to create your Azure AD application and configure the code of the sample application accordinly
+  3. Run the script to create your Azure AD application and configure the code of the sample application accordingly

      ```PowerShell
      .\AppCreationScripts\Configure.ps1